vppillai/h3Docs/system/mqtt/docs/interface.md

 **Summary**

-Used for passing on the configuration related to the either MQTT Broker, or the Cloud Vendors AWS/ Azure.
+Used for passing on the configuration related to the either MQTT Broker, or the Cloud Vendors AWS/ Azure, etc.

 **Remarks**